abhiTronix/deffcode/README.md

 - [Accessing RGB frames from a video file][accessing-rgb-frames-from-a-video-file]
 - [Capturing and Previewing BGR frames from a video file][capturing-and-previewing-bgr-frames-from-a-video-file] _(OpenCV Support)_
-- [Playing with any other FFmpeg pixel formats][capturing-and-previewing-bgr-frames-from-a-video-file]
+- [Playing with any other FFmpeg pixel formats][playing-with-any-other-ffmpeg-pixel-formats]
 - [Enumerating all Camera Devices with Indexes][enumerating-all-camera-devices-with-indexes]
 - [Capturing and Previewing frames from a Camera using Indexes][capturing-and-previewing-frames-from-a-camera-using-indexes]
 - [Capturing and Previewing frames from a HTTPs Stream][capturing-and-previewing-frames-from-a-https-stream]